ripienaar/free-for-dev/README.md

   * https://swiftype.com – hosted search solution (API and crawler).
 Free for a single search engine with up to 1000 documents.
 Free upgrade to Premuim level for open-source projects.

+## Email
+  * http://www.mailgun.com/ - First 10 000 emails are free

+## CDN and Protection
+  * http://www.cloudflare.com/ - Basic service is free, good for a blog etc
+  *
 ## PaaS

   * http://aws.amazon.com/free/ - AWS Free Tier - free for 12 months